FahadBinNasir/desi_fit/README.md

        └── EmailJS API              ← 2FA OTP delivery
 ```

-**No custom backend server.** All logic runs in the Flutter client and communicates directly with managed cloud services.
+No custom backend server.
+All logic runs in the Flutter client and talks directly to managed cloud services.

 ---